11Deniss11/english-fight-club-slideshow/README.md

 Works kind of like a slideshow, press space to go to next "slide"

-Attacks are references to texts read in class
+The attacks are references to texts read in class